State of the Environment Report 2023

 • Feral European Honeybees in Tree Hollow

-by Hefree, about 2 years ago
+by Hefree, over 3 years ago

 Feral European Honeybees are a serious threat to biodiversity in many parts of South Australia.
 They displace native fauna from tree hollows, and they can outcompete native fauna for nectar and pollen.
 This photo of a very large, established feral colony was taken in the Dry Creek Corridor at Modbury.